christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 #### 5.2 Alexander as a Prototype for the Jesus Figure

 Other similarities: according to the first-century A.D. historian Plutarch, Alexander's mother Olympias told her son that he had been conceived when a thunderbolt -- interpreted as Zeus -- entered her womb, so he was divinely birthed.
 He died at 33.
-'The Son of the Man' is a Koine->Aramaic->Koine mistranslation of Alexander and he was the "King of Kings" \[[link](https://en.wikipedia.org/wiki/King_of_Kings#Hellenic_usage)\].
+'The Son of the Man' is a Koine->Aramaic->Koine mistranslation of Alexander and he was the "King of Kings" ("King of Kings."
+Wikipedia, en.wikipedia.org/wiki/King_of_Kings#Hellenic_usage \[[link](https://en.wikipedia.org/wiki/King_of_Kings#Hellenic_usage)\]).

 Endnotes (Chapter 5)